-Some interview questions seem to invite a job seeker to hang himself.
-The good news is, you don’t need to stick your head in the noose.
+Some interview questions seem impossible to answer safely.
 Here’s how to answer loaded interview questions in a way that demonstrates your intelligence, a positive attitude and good communication skills.

 1. Unload the negative language.